zama-ai/concrete/docs/tutorial/bitwise.md

 #### Pros

-- It will only put constraint on the bigger operand, which is great if the smaller operand is used in other costly operations.
+- It will only put a constraint on the bigger operand, which is great if the smaller operand is used in other costly operations.
 - It will result in at most 2 table lookups, which is great.

 #### Cons